Rally for Rivers

 Harpeth Conservancy’s mission to protect clean water is more vital than ever.
 As one of the fastest growing states in the nation, it’s no wonder that growth, flooding, and sewer and drinking water infrastructure are key focuses of ours.
-Our waterways are literally overflowing with increased pollution, proposals that threaten clean water and more people move to Tennessee to enjoy the biodiversity of our watersheds.
-With all these challenges we have had to expand our efforts that with your help we can sustain and grow to ensure clean water for all Tennesseans.
+Our waterways are literally overflowing with increased pollution while more and more people move to Tennessee to enjoy the biodiversity of our watersheds.
+With all these challenges we have had to expand our efforts.
+With your help, we can sustain and grow these efforts to ensure clean water for all Tennesseans.